Shaw, Rogers and Quebecor Welcome the Decision by the Federal Court of Appeal

 Companies are working to secure final approval of transactions

-/EIN News/ -- CALGARY, Alberta and TORONTO and MONTREAL, Jan.
+/EIN News/ -- CALGARY and TORONTO and MONTREAL, Jan.
 24, 2023 (GLOBE NEWSWIRE) -- Rogers Communications Inc., Shaw Communications Inc., and Quebecor Inc. today provided the following statement on the decision by the Federal Court of Appeal.

 “We welcome this clear, unequivocal, and unanimous decision by the Federal Court of Appeal.
 We continue to work with Innovation, Science and Economic Development Canada to secure the final approval needed to close the pro-competitive transactions and create a stronger fourth wireless carrier in Canada and a more formidable wireline competitor.”